Links on SoundGuys may earn us a commission. Learn more.

 What software features does each pair of earbuds offer?

-Like most aspects of the Apple AirPods, the experience of controlling them is different depending on if you’re paired to an iPhone or Android phone.
-With either you can pause, play, skip tracks, and answer calls with the touch controls, but only on iPhone can you simply remove an earbud to pause and replace it to play your music.
+Like most aspects of the AirPods (3rd generation), the experience of controlling it varies from iPhone to Android phone.
+With either handset, you can pause, play, skip tracks, and answer calls with the touch controls, but only the iPhone supports auto pause/play.
 Also, only with iOS can you access your smart assistant Siri with a simple “Hey Siri,” though on Android you can double-tap the side of your AirPods earpiece to access Google Assistant.
-The AirPods doesn’t have any onboard mechanism for controlling volume which is frustrating since this is one of the most common controls people want to use.
+You can’t control the volume directly from the AirPods (3rd generation).
+If you have an iPhone, you can ask Siri to turn it down, but otherwise, you need to reach for your phone.

-As for additional software features, the Apple AirPods offers Audio Sharing, which lets you stream the same audio to two separate pairs of AirPods.
-It also is compatible with Apple’s Spatial Audio feature, which mimics surround sound, though the AirPods doesn’t have the head tracking functionality of the AirPods Pro or AirPods Max.
+As for additional software features, the Apple AirPods offers Audio Sharing, which lets you stream the same audio to two separate pairs of Apple headsets.
+It also is compatible with Apple’s Spatial Audio feature, which mimics surround sound.
+A key difference between the latest generation of AirPods and previous generations is the inclusion of a Spatialize Stereo feature.
+The main difference is that Spatial Audio is mixed by professionals, and Spatialize Stereo applies algorithms to simulate a mix.
+The AirPods (3rd generation) includes a head tracking function that pans audio in accordance with your head position.
 All of these software bells and whistles are only available on iOS.

-The Apple AirPods (2019) is best used with an iPhone and the Google Pixel Buds A-Series is best used with an Android phone.
+The Apple AirPods (3rd generation) is best used with an iPhone and the Google Pixel Buds A-Series is best used with an Android phone.

 One of the most notable features of the Google Pixel Buds A-Series, Adaptive Sound is available only on Android through the Pixel Buds app.
 Adaptive Sound senses the level of environmental sound around you and automatically adjusts the volume to mask the background noise.
 It’s debatable whether or not this feature is actually useful because it can be annoying to have your volume level constantly changing.
 Furthermore, it’s not healthy for your eardrums to blast music so loud it drowns out ambient noise.
 The feature is most helpful for phone calls, and you can disable it anytime in the app.

-Does the Apple AirPods (2019) or Google Pixel Buds A-Series have better battery life?
+Does the Apple AirPods (3rd generation) or Google Pixel Buds A-Series have better battery life?

 The Google Pixel Buds A-Series’ isolation is not quite as bad as the AirPods’, but it still isn’t good.
 Low-frequency sounds will be almost fully audible, but this tends to be the case with many non-ANC buds.
 Higher-frequency ambient sounds will be muted a bit more but these earbuds are definitely designed to keep you more aware of your surroundings than not.